mccright/rand-notes/AI-ML-Notes.md

 # Natural Language Processing and Common Sense
 ### Types of Reasoning:
-* Human intuition and instinct: Its processes are unconscious, effortless, fast, associative, 'automatic-pilot,' slow-learning.
+* **Human intuition and instinct**: Its processes are unconscious, *effortless*, fast, associative, 'automatic-pilot,' slow-learning.
 Its content is conceptual, temporal (for example before and after) and can be evoked by language.
 [D.Kahneman1](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/)
-* Rational thinking: Its processes are require effort, and are slow, logical, governed by rules, often serial, sometimes flexible, and indecisive.
+* **Rational thinking**: Its processes are require effort, and are slow, *logical*, governed by rules, often serial, sometimes flexible, and indecisive.
 Its content is conceptual, temporal and can be evoked by language.
 [D.Kahneman1](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/)
 *
 *
 *